2020s in music: Rock

 In England, the 2020s saw the development of the Windmill scene: a musical scene centered around the Windmill pub in Brixton, often associated with post-punk and experimental rock as well as a spoken vocal style and progressive rock influence.
-Described by the Ramapo College of New Jersey's Ramapo News in 2025 as "the most significant movement in rock music in the past decade", among the bands described as being part of the Windmill Scene are Black Midi, Black Country, New Road, Squid, Fontaines D.C., and Maruja.
+Described by the Ramapo College of New Jersey's Ramapo News in 2025 as "the most significant movement in rock music in the past decade", among the bands described as being part of the Windmill Scene are Black Midi, Black Country, New Road, Squid, Fontaines D.C., Maruja, and Ugly.
 Other notable European rock acts of the decade include Måneskin, Viagra Boys, IDLES, King Krule and The 1975.

+In 2022, Coldplay launched the Music of the Spheres World Tour, which became the most-attended concert tour in history and was credited with pioneering sustainability efforts in the live entertainment industry.

 In 2023, Paul McCartney announced plans to release "the final Beatles record" later in the year with the assistance of an AI de-mixing technology previously used for Beatles documentary Get Back to be used on a demo John Lennon recorded shortly before his death.
 The track, "Now and Then", was released on November 2, 2023.
 Also in 2023, The Rolling Stones made a comeback with Hackney Diamonds, a new original studio album that topped the charts in 20 countries.

 In 2024, Oasis announced their reunion in the form of the Oasis Live '25 Tour, eliciting historic demand for tickets and controversy regarding the Noel and Liam Gallagher's relationship, and a revival of lad culture.

-On July 5, 2025, the original lineup of Black Sabbath reunited for a benefit concert, titled Back to the Beginning, which concluded with the final live performances of both the band and lead singer Ozzy Osbourne, who died seventeen days after the event.
+In 2025, the original lineup of Black Sabbath reunited for a benefit concert, titled Back to the Beginning, which concluded with the final live performances of both the band and lead singer Ozzy Osbourne, who died seventeen days after the event.